Visit the School of Graduate Studies FAQs for important information and updates relating to the COVID-19 pandemic.

-You may need to submit additional forms, documents, portfolio, test scores, with your application, or secure a supervisor before you apply.
+You may need to submit a portfolio, additional documents and test scores with your application, or secure a supervisor before you apply.
 Be sure to review the additional requirements specific to your program.

-During the application process, you will be asked to submit electronic copies of your supporting documents (including unofficial transcripts and test scores) via your student account in MyConcordia.
+During the application process, you will be asked to submit electronic copies of your supporting documents via your Student Centre.
 Submit each document only once.
 You can always upload documents after your application has been submitted.
-If Concordia requires you to mail official documents, we will notify you.
+If we need you to send your documents by mail, we will contact you.

 Please upload unofficial copies of transcripts, from all previous educational institutions, when you apply to Concordia because it speeds up the review of your application.